fbpx

 Those that don’t smoke can sit in smoke free places, such as pubs, restaurants and other public areas some of which are even located outdoors.
 The changes have pushed smokers in different directions in order to get their nicotine or tobacco fix.

 There has been a rise in the use of e-cigarettes and snus, a moist powder tobacco.
 Snus is sold in tubs and comes in a small bags that are placed in the mouth inside the upper lip.
-The journey of smoking in Norway has been a long one.
-Here is the fascinating story behind that journey.

-History and facts
+History and Facts

 Tobacco originated in the Americas, some believe as early as 5000 BC.
 But smoking didn’t arrive in mainland Europe until the 16th century, first in Spain and France, and from there, the rest of Europe.

 A short time after this, courtesy of sailors, tobacco arrived on Norwegian shores.
 Its use during the 19th century in the country was mostly through pipe smoking and the use of dry snuff.
-Rolled cigarettes didn’t take hold in Norway until the 20th century, a time when they were more readily available.

 Fast-forward to 2019 in Norway, and only 9% of all males and 9% of females smoke cigarettes regularly.
 These numbers have continued to fall since the government introduced a number of restrictions and law changes through the later part of the 20th century to the present day.

-Smoking law changes in Norway
+Smoking Law Changes in Norway

 In 1975, the introduction of the Tobacco Act brought forward restrictions on cigarette labelling, an advertising ban and a minimum purchase age of 16 years.
 It followed on from changes imposed in Great Britain and America, who banned television advertising in 1965 and 1971 respectively.